HaikuZen/myCCC4Worker/README.md

 ### Privacy & Compliance
 - 🍪 **GDPR Cookie Consent**: Full GDPR-compliant cookie consent banner with granular controls
 - 🔐 **Email Privacy**: User emails masked in database with SHA-256 hashing
+- 🔒 **Data Privacy**: Rides are associated with users - each user sees only their own data
 - ✅ **Privacy by Design**: Essential cookies only by default, opt-in for analytics
 - 🎯 **Granular Control**: Users can customize cookie preferences by category
 - 📋 **Audit Trail**: Consent timestamp and version tracking for compliance